API Reference

 Kameleoon.API.Visitor

-This module provides a shortcut for obtaining a reference to the current Visitor object.
+This module provides a shortcut to obtain a reference to the current Visitor object.
 The Activation API contains a single, unique Visitor object.
-This module also allows overriding the visitor code.
+This module also allows you to override the visitor code.

 setVisitorCode